Soay123/SilverSatPersonalDevWork/README.md

 ```
 From this: A quater watt resistor at 5 volts must have a resistance of at least 100 ohm
 However:

 Based on GPIO limitations per pin:
 50 mA total for all of the GPIO pins and .017 amps at 3.3v max:
 3.3v * .017 amps = .0561 watts max per pin max.
 So min Resistance equals about 200 ohm
 If the same wattage extends to 5v then:
 5v * .01122 amps =.0561 watts.
 Min Resistance equals about 450 ohm (but see below)
+However:

 From the ADS1015 Datasheet:
-VDD to GND –0.3 to +0.3 - using whatever volatage qwic is thus 3.3 volts.
+VDD to GND –0.3 to +0.3
+QWIC is isued for VDD is thus 3.3 volts.
 (So 3.0 to 3.6)

+Specs:
 Analog input momentary current 100 mA
-Analog input continuous current 10 mA (which means for 5.2v you actually need at least a 520 ohm resistor)
+Analog input continuous current 10 mA
+So for 5.2v you actually need at least a 520 ohm resistor, and
-So for the 3.3v a single resistor in series is needed at greater than 200 ohm.
+for the 3.3v a 200 ohm or greater resistor is needed.
 However:

-At 5.2v a voltage divider or some other means would be needed to step down the voltage.
+* At 5.2v a voltage divider or some other means would be needed to step down the voltage
+to 3.3v.
+* At first a voltage divider might seem like a good choice; however, voltage dividers
-As it turns out voltage dividers are not a good choice because the voltage varies like a circuit in parrell.(which you could make with 3 4700 resistors)
+are not a good choice because the voltage varies like a circuit in parrell.
+(If your interested 3 4700 ohm resistors could be used to make about the correct voltage
+divider)
-Another way to do it would to put diodes is series with the load, which will drop the voltage about 0.6v per diode.
-So to get to 3.3v volts, the diodes ought to do.
-Then just make sure there is at least a 200 ohm load.
+* Another way to do it would to put diodes is series with the load.
-For this experiment the 3.3v lead has a 500 ohm resistor
-The 5.2 volt lead has a 500 ohm followed by a 4700 ohm followed by a voltage divider followed by 2 4700 ohm.
+That will drop the voltage about .6 volts per diode.
+(3 diodes)
+In turn at least a 200 ohm load will be needed.
 ```